ArcanaPath

 The Magician in Career

-Upright: You have the skills and resources to make a move; focus and initiative are favoured.
+Upright: You have the skills and resources to make a move; focus and initiative are favored.
 A strong omen for launching, pitching, or building.

 Reversed: Scattered focus or untapped ability — the potential is there but not yet channelled.
 A prompt to consolidate and follow through.